3 Ways For Businesses To Find Online Installment Loans

 As you would with an online broker, you’ll want to research the aggregator website to make sure they have a good reputation and aren’t suggesting bad lender(s) for their own financial gain.

-Merchant Maverick has partnered with Mirador Finance, a financial technology company, to offer one such service: the Merchant Maverick Community of Lenders.
+Merchant Maverick has partnered with Lendio (read our review) to offer one such service: the Merchant Maverick Community of Lenders.
 With just one application, you can check your eligibility with banks, credit unions, nonprofits, and other lenders across the United States.

 • Free loan aggregation service; requirements vary by area and lender.